What could possibly make your time honored, family turkey recipe any better? Roasted Chopped Garlic. Obviously.

 Preheat your over to 400.
 Remove the neck and giblets from the cavity and place them in the bottom of your roasting pan.
 Throw out the liver.
 Pat the turkey dry with paper towels and tuck the wings underneath the turkey body.

-In a small bowl, stir together the Slow Roasted Garlic and Cracked Pepper.
+In a small bowl, stir together the Slow Roasted Garlic, Lemon Garlic and the black pepper.
 With your fingers, starting at the back cavity, gently loosen the skin over the breast from the meat, without tearing the skin.
 Spread the Roasted Garlic mixture evenly under the skin.
 Spread more of the mixture over the outside of the legs and thighs.
 Season the whole bird, including inside the cavity, with salt.

 Wash your greased up hands and then tie the turkey legs together with kitchen twine.
 Place the bird in the roasting pan with the giblets.
 If you have a small rack, put the turkey on that.
 Pour the wine in the bottom of the pan.
 (Throughout cooking, if the pan dries, add a little more wine.)